jdzimmerman/check_feature_flag/README.md

 check_feature_flag
 ==================

-Ruby script to check the status of NLVX feature flags
+Ruby scripts to check the status of NLVX feature flags
+ - check_ff_test.rb is a CLI script
+ - main.rb is a Sinatra application to display flag status as a web page